mujahidriazpk/ShopADoc/wp-content/plugins/music-player-for-woocommerce/readme.txt

 == Description ==

-Features of the Music Player for WooCommerce, Dokan, and WCFM Marketplace:
+Features of the Music Player for WooCommerce, Dokan, WCFM Marketplace, and MultivendorX:

-♪ Integrate a music player into the WooCommerce products, Dokan and WCFM Marketplace ♪ Includes an audio player that supports formats: OGA, MP3, WAV, WMA ♪ Supports M3U, M3U8 playlists
+♪ Integrate a music player into the WooCommerce products, Dokan, WCFM Marketplace, and MultivendorX ♪ Includes an audio player that supports formats: OGA, MP3, WAV, WMA ♪ Supports M3U, M3U8 playlists
 ♪ Includes multiple skins for the Music Player